 - a.
 Embracing new technologies has enabled us to enhance our services and offerings, providing customers with an improved and seamless shopping experience. - b.
 Cost Reduction: By adopting energy-efficient systems and optimizing operations through technology, Company have achieved significant cost reductions in energy consumption and overall operational expenses. - c.
-Through service-based business model & PPA model, there is a possibility to lessen the capital expenditure which would lead to cost savings and more sustainable business model. - (3) Details regarding imported technology (imported during the last three years reckoned from the beginning of the Financial Year: - a. the details of technology imported: Not Applicable - b. the year of import: Not Applicable - c. whether the technology been fully absorbed: Not Applicable - d.
-If not fully absorbed, areas where absorption has not taken place, and the reasons thereof: Not Applicable - (4) Expenditure incurred on Research and Development: - a.
-Capital Expenditure: Not Applicable - b.
-Recurring Expenditure: Not Applicable - c.
-Total expenses: Not Applicable - d.
+Through service-based business model & PPA model, there is a possibility to lessen the capital expenditure which would lead to cost savings and more sustainable business model.

+(3) Details regarding imported technology (imported during the last three years reckoned from the beginning of the Financial Year:

+- a. the details of technology imported: Not Applicable - b. the year of import: Not Applicable - c. whether the technology been fully absorbed: Not Applicable - d.
+If not fully absorbed, areas where absorption has not taken place, and the reasons thereof: Not Applicable a.
+Capital Expenditure: Not Applicableb.
+Recurring Expenditure: Not Applicable c.
+Total expenses: Not Applicable d.
 Total as % of turnover: Not Applicable